gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene-SGX.md

 Intel SGX is designed to protect critical applications against a potentially malicious system stack, from the operating systems to hardware (CPU itself excluded).
-SGX creates a hardware-encrypted memory region (so-called SGX enclaves) for the protected application, such that neither privileged software attacks nor hardware attacks such as cold-boot attacks can modify or retrieve the application data from the enclave memory.
+SGX creates a hardware-encrypted memory region (called SGX enclaves) for the protected application, such that neither privileged software attacks nor hardware attacks such as cold-boot attacks can modify or retrieve the application data from the enclave memory.